gregives/snapScroll.js/README.md

 # snapScroll.js

 An easy-to-use, lightweight jQuery plugin to enable snap scrolling on your website.
 Simply choose which elements you want to snap to.
-See a live preview [here](https://gregives.co.uk/snapscroll/).

 ## 1. Getting Started